 Companion plants: Spotted dead nettle (Lamium maculatum), Siberian bugloss (Brunnera macrophylla), ferns, fringed bleeding heart (Dicentra exima).

-Outstanding Selections: ‘Perfecta’ (rosy red flowers held relatively high above the foliage).
+‘Perfecta’ (rosy red flowers held relatively high above the foliage).